Webinar: Understanding EPA’s Interim Registration Review Decision on Ethylene Oxide: Implications for Spice Treatment

 Related Resources

 This presentation was provided at the April 2023 Symposium in San Diego.
 This symposium, titled The State of Science on Traditional and Emerging Food Safety Treatment Methods, addressed the risk of Salmonella in spices and validated controls for emerging treatment methods that are available.
-This presentation from David Howe of Cosmed provides an overview of the current and potential expanded use of propylene oxide treatment of spices.
+Dr. Jennifer Acuff from the University of Arkansas presented the state of science on emerging strategies to implement preventive controls and improve the safety of spices.